Supplements & Ingredients

 Vitamin C, Antioxidants, Orthomolecular Medicine, & Biological Dentistry | Dr. Thomas Levy

-Vitamin C, or ascorbic acid, is a water-soluble vitamin crucial for tissue repair, collagen formation, antioxidant protection, and immune support.
+Vitamin C, or ascorbic acid, is a water-soluble vitamin crucial for tissue repair, collagen formation, antioxidant protection, immune support, metabolic health.

-Unlike most mammals, humans cannot synthesize or store vitamin C internally due to the evolutionary loss of the enzyme L-gulonolactone oxidase.
+Unlike most mammals, humans cannot synthesize or store vitamin C internally due to the evolutionary loss of the enzyme L-gulonolactone oxidase (GLO).

-That’s why you need to get your vitamin C through supplements or your diet.
+That’s why you must get your vitamin C through supplements or your diet.

-In his book How to Live Longer and Feel Better, Pauling extensively cited research from contemporaries and predecessors such as:
+In his book How to Live Longer and Feel Better, Pauling cited countless case studies from other practitioners, researchers, and doctors:

 • Albert Szent-Gyorgyi (who discovered vitamin C)